sasankglowtouch/hd-demo/README.md

 ## Goal
 Cross-Platform Downloadable
-* Create a desktop application
+* Create a desktop application that can take screenshots, track and log  keyboard activity, and track mouse activity.
 ## [License](LICENSE)